CriticalMoments/CriticalMoments/README.md

 ### Step 2: Create your growth plan in JSON

-Yes, really — [a growth plan defined in JSON](https://docs.criticalmoments.io/config-file-structure).
-You can add features without any additional code, and if you want deeper integrations, custom hooks are available.
+Yes, really — [a growth plan defined in JSON](https://docs.criticalmoments.io/config-file-structure). ou can add features without any additional code.
+If you want deeper integrations, custom hooks are available.

 Use our [guides](https://docs.criticalmoments.io/guides/reduce-app-churn-with-notifications) to get started with ready-to-deploy and proven growth tactics.
 We're building a [growing library](https://criticalmoments.io/blog) of examples you can use for inspiration.

 ### Step 3: Update Anytime, Without App Updates

-Once your initial growth plan is deployed, you can update anytime without waiting for app reviews or app store updates.
+Once your initial growth plan is deployed, you can update anytime without waiting for app reviews or App Store updates.
 Add growth features without new code, anytime, over the air.
 Update and tune your user targeting logic, including in past app releases.

 ## Feature Overview 🔧